slyyyle/sly-search/README.md

 # SlySearch Frontend

-**⚠️ WARNING: This project is currently under active development and is incomplete.
-Features may be broken or missing.
-Pull and use at your own risk. ⚠️**
+**✨ Note: This frontend is under active development.
+While the backend is functional, frontend features are being implemented incrementally.
+Some UI elements might not be fully connected yet. ✨**

-This repository contains the frontend application for SlySearch, a customizable search engine interface.
+This repository contains the frontend application for SlySearch, a customizable search engine interface designed to work with its corresponding backend service.

 ## Technology Stack